sarathavasarala/natural-language-imdb/README.md

 1. Enter a natural language query in the search box
 2. Click "Search with AI" to process your query
-3. View results in the interactive DataTable below
+3. View results in the table below
-4. Use the sidebar suggestions for query inspiration
+4. Use the sidebar suggestions for query examples
 5. Copy generated SQL queries for analysis

 ### Example Queries